Using your mobile abroad

 Setting a limit on your bill

 Your provider should offer you the option to set a bill limit or spend cap when you enter or renew a contract.
 Or you can request one, amend or remove an existing one, on reasonable notice at any time.
+When you enter another country, providers must send you an automatic message (unless you have opted out of receiving such messages) which informs you that you can specify or modify a bill limit or spend cap and will direct you to information on how to put one in place or amend one.

 A bill limit allows you to you set a monthly spend limit on your bill.
 Once this bill limit is set, your provider must notify you when the limit is likely to be reached, and it can only be exceeded with your express consent.